uriyyo/fastapi-pagination/docs/learn/tutorial_user_guide/add_to_route.md

 ## Default

-By default, if you are using `add_pagination` function then only things you need to do is to use `response_model` or set return type annotation to by subclass of `AbstractPage`.
+By default, if you are using the `add_pagination` function, then the only thing you need to do is to use the `response_model` or set the return type annotation to be a subclass of `AbstractPage`.

 ```py
 from fastapi import FastAPI